EliAndrewC/l7r/setting/l7r.md

 The Vindicator Moto have sworn religious vows to oppose the Shadowlands, and they seek and destroy any Shadowlands creatures which make their way this far north through the mountains.
 They are the sworn enemies of the Dark Moto.

 They are mainly a normal nomadic tribe (like most Moto), but their holy place is Bodi Kaikhan, a shrine consecrated to Emma-O, the Fortune of Death.
 In addition to being a holy place of the Moto, it is also a pilgrimage destination for members of The Order of Peaceful Repose, a sect of the Brotherhood of Shinsei.
-This order is rooted in pre-Imperial funerary traditions, formed by priests who developed methods of pacifying or banishing the spirits those who did not pass peacefully from this world.
+This order is rooted in pre-Imperial funerary traditions, formed by priests who developed methods of pacifying or banishing the spirits of those who did not pass peacefully from this world.

 (It has since been explained to the PCs in the Hidden Way that Bodi Kaikhan is in fact a shrine to the 4 Gods of Death rather than to Emma-O specifically.)